• About Us

 Wood Pigeon

 Great as a starter.
-Keep it simple, for example sautéed with wild mushrooms and crème de cassis.
+Keep wood pigeon simple, for example sautéed with wild mushrooms and crème de cassis.

 At its best: January – March